Disclaimer:

 General Life Settlement Tax Information

-It’s your CPA’s job to get your tax situation sorted.
-This article explaining life settlement taxation is a great resource to send your accountant.
+Though we are not tax experts, we do have experience dating back to 2012.
+Resources like this are helpful for your accountant or tax professional.
 It brings them up to speed on how your unique details play into life settlement taxation.
 It also talks about the change in tax laws that have made a huge impact on life settlement taxation.
 As a result, this change has made life settlements a wise financial choice for many people.

 Questions About Your Policy?